achiragaming/DamonJs-Spotify/README.md

-# kazagumo-spotify
+# DamonJs-Spotify

-## A spotify plugin for kazagumo module
+## A spotify plugin for DamonJs module

 ## Accepted query